Renata-Romanelli/Challenge_Churn_rate/README.md

 # Alura Voz: Data Science Challenge

-Alura Data Science Challenge to develop a set of supervised machine learning analyzes and models to help Alura Voz's sales team build customer loyalty.
+Alura's Data Science Challenge to develop a set of supervised machine learning analyzes and models to help Alura Voz's sales team build customer loyalty.

 Alura Voz is a telecommunications company that hired us to act as data scientists on the sales team.
 We need to carry out a study on the company's Churn.
 Churn indicates whether or not a customer has canceled their contract with the company, and helps us understand the company's bottom line.